Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/NodeBundle/UPGRADE.md

 ====================

 ## To v2.0+
-The AdminNode services now all have kunstmaan_adminnode as prefix.
+The Node services now all have kunstmaan_node as prefix.

 ## All versions up to v1.3.6 -> v1.3.6+